wolfSSL/wolfssl/IDE/Espressif/ESP-IDF/test/README.md

 2. `idf.py menuconfig` to configure unit test app.
 3. `idf.py -T wolfssl build` to build wolfssl unit test app.

-See [https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/unit-tests.html] for more information about unit test app.
+See Espressif for more information about unit test app.